TonyHong15/Food-Calories-Tracker/README.md

  * What deployment tool(s) are you using and how
  * Don't forget to **briefly explain why** you chose this workflow or particular aspects of it!

+ Answer:
+ We have three branches, master, client and server.
+Team members communicate and push their code to the corresponding branches and create a pull request when they want to merge to master branch.
+Woo-jin Park is responsible for reviewing pull-requests and Tony Hong is responsible for merging them.
+The approach will minimize the conflicts and keep the master branch clean and organized.
+ Once all the code on different branches are finalized, they are all merged into master branch.
+From there the application is deployed onto Heroku, we can checkout the application by clicking on the deployment under environments on Github.

  ## Licenses

  Keep this section as brief as possible.
 You may read this [Github article](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/licensing-a-repository) for a start.